-- · the number of potential products and technologies in development; - · continued progress and cost of our research and development programs; - · progress with pre-clinical studies and clinical trials; - · the time and costs involved in obtaining regulatory clearance; - · costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - · costs of developing sales, marketing and distribution channels and our ability to sell our drugs; - · costs involved in establishing manufacturing capabilities for clinical trial and commercial quantities of our drugs; - · competing technological and market developments; - · market acceptance of our products; - · costs for recruiting and retaining management, employees and consultants; - · costs for training physicians; - · our status as a bulletin-board listed company and the prospects for our stock to be listed on a national exchange; and - · uncertainty and economic instability resulting from terrorist acts and other acts of violence or war.
+- the number of potential products and technologies in development; - · continued progress and cost of our research and development programs; - · progress with pre-clinical studies and clinical trials; - the time and costs involved in obtaining regulatory clearance; - · costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - · costs of developing sales, marketing and distribution channels and our ability to sell our drugs; - · costs involved in establishing manufacturing capabilities for clinical trial and commercial quantities of our drugs; - · competing technological and market developments; - · market acceptance of our products; - · costs for recruiting and retaining management, employees and consultants; - · costs for training physicians; - our status as a bulletin-board listed company and the prospects for our stock to be listed on a national exchange; and - · uncertainty and economic instability resulting from terrorist acts and other acts of violence or war.

+We may consume available resources more rapidly than currently anticipated, resulting in the need for additional funding.
 We may seek to raise any necessary additional funds through the issuance of warrants, equity or debt financings or executing collaborative arrangements with corporate partners or other sources, which may be dilutive to existing stockholders or otherwise have a material effect on our current or future business prospects.
 In addition, in the event that additional funds are obtained through arrangements with collaborative partners or other sources, we may have to relinquish economic and/or proprietary rights to some of our technologies or products under development that we would otherwise seek to develop or commercialize by ourselves.
 If adequate funds are not available, we may be required to significantly reduce or refocus our development efforts with regard to our drug compounds.
 Currently, we believe that we have available cash sufficient to meet our working capital requirements into the third quarter of 2007, assuming our expense levels do not exceed our current plan.
 If we do not generate revenues or raise additional capital, we will not be able to sustain our operations at existing levels beyond that date or earlier if expense levels increase.